fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/create-sharedv4-pvcs.md

 To increase fault tolerance, you can enable sharedv4 service volumes.
 With this feature enabled, every sharedv4 volume has a Kubernetes service associated with it.
 Sharedv4 service volumes expose the volume via a Kubernetes service IP.
 If the sharedv4 (NFS) server goes offline and requires a failover, application pods won't need to restart.

+{{<info>}}
+**Notes about Sharedv4 service volumes:**

+* This is an early access feature.
+* Sharedv4 service volumes currently only support NFSv3.
+* Sharedv4 service volumes are intended for use within the Kubernetes cluster where the volume resides.

+**Known issue:**

+On failover, Applications may receive an error for non idempotent requests.
+For example, if an `mkdir` call is issued prior to failover, the client can resend it to the new server, which returns an `EEXIST` error if the directory was created by the first call.
+{{</info>}}

 **Step1: Create Storage Class**

 1. Create the following storageClass, specifying your own values for the following fields: